General Contractor Invoice Template with Change Orders

 6. Related photos or files when useful.

 Levelset explains that change orders help document scope changes and can reduce disputes when work, cost, or timing changes.
-Levelset change order guide
+Levelset change order guide A verbal yes feels fast in the field, but a written approval is what actually protects you.

 Separate pending changes from approved changes